One of the most powerful tools I ever developed for recovering from a “bad binge,”

 The true bulk of my suffering at the “hands of a binge,”

 and my belief that there was something deeply wrong with me for not being able to “control myself around food.”

-(It didn’t occur to me that most people can’t “control” —aka restrict— their food for very long, and that most people binge when they try.)
+It definitely didn’t occur to me that most people can’t “control” —aka restrict— their food for very long, and that most people binge when they try.

 While there’s no safe way to eliminate the physical discomfort of a binge after-the-fact (other than wait it out, listen to your body, and take care of yourself like you would a hangover),

 our emotional discomfort,

 which is the much more painful part of bingeing in my experience,

 challenging the morality we attach to food and eating,